-I eat on average about 5-6 meals of meat per week – and that varies depending on my days – sometimes I have 2 meals a day sometimes 5 smaller meals.
-In a traditional sense that would mean out of 21 meals per week, I eat meat 28% of the time.
-This varies from chicken to beef to turkey.
+I use to eat, on average, about 8ish meals of meat per week (if you average 3 meals a day over 7 days) – and that varied depending on my days – sometimes I have 2 meals a day sometimes 5-7 smaller meals.
+In a traditional sense that would mean out of those 21 meals per week, I ate meat 38% of the time.
+This varied from chicken to beef to turkey.
 I figured aside from my lentils and beans and a few other sources I regularly eat, that I would compile a list of various protein-rich sources that are non-meat related and I wanted to do this for two reasons.

-- Share my knowledge with the HPF community so that this may benefit you as well
+- Share my knowledge with all of you, so that this may benefit you as well.

 That being said, let’s get down to the facts.
-Whether you are vegetarian or you enjoy throwing in a slab of meat from time to time, the list below contains 10 various protein rich sources that are plant based and on my list of alternatives to meat.
+Whether you are vegetarian or from time to time you enjoy throwing in a slab of meat, the list below contains 10 various protein-rich sources that are plant-based and on my list of alternatives to meat.

 Note: I mention 1 cup which is a custom American/British unit of measurement.
 For us Europeans, it would be a coffee cup (1/4 of a liter).

 1 cup of guava is roughly 4.20 grams of protein.

 This tropical fruit is probably one you are not eating, at least not regularly.
 In a cup, you will find 4 grams of protein and 9 grams of fiber including three times the vitamin C of a large orange!
 Guavas are also rich in lycopene a phytonutrient that is linked to the reduction of cancer and cardiovascular disease.